Open Now

 However, a shower head leaking water is an issue and can waste a significant amount of water.
 Even worse, your water bill can skyrocket without you even realising it.

-The constant moisture caused by a dripping tap or showerhead can create mould and water damage to tiles and other surfaces in your bathroom.
+The constant moisture caused by a dripping tap or shower head can damage tiles and other surfaces in your bathroom, creating mould and water damage.

 If you’ve detected a leak, you need to find it!
 They can be anywhere in the house and can be undetected.
 The telltale signs can be wet areas like the bathroom, kitchen, and laundry.
 And also in places where damp patches can be easily detected.
 It could be in your garden and irrigation systems, hidden pipework, hot water and air conditioning systems.